rulgamer03/C/PiaFinalProduct/README.md

-# Final Project: Medical Software
+# Final Project: Medical Software / Clinic management
 >Medical software is a technological tool that focuses on improving, assisting and supporting the daily activities of the management of a health center.
 So I decided to do a medical software using the C programming language.
 >
 >Link to the project [here](https://github.com/rulgamer03/C/tree/main/PiaFinalProduct).